 What Is Prime Brokerage?

 But what if you represent a big hedge fund that manages billions of dollars and does more than buy a few shares of an index fund?
-And what if you want to borrow large sums of money in order to maximize returns, short stocks, and make money even when the markets are going down?
+And what if you want to borrow large sums of money to maximize returns, short stocks, and make money even when the markets are going down?
 Well, then you probably need some special services and assistance.
-This is where prime brokerage comes in.
+That's where prime brokerage enters the picture.

 The Needs of Hedge Funds

-To understand prime brokerage, it helps to first get your head around hedge funds, what they do and what services they require.
+To understand prime brokerage, it helps to first get your head around hedge funds, what they do, and what services they require.

 Hedge funds are partnerships that pool money together and use various kinds of investing and risk management techniques to try and earn big returns, even when markets are falling.
 They often use leverage (or borrowing) in an attempt to boost returns.
 These funds often manage money from pension funds and large endowments.
-Because of the scale of their investing and their approach, the needs of hedge funds differ from the average individual.
+Because of the scale of their investing and their approach, the needs of hedge funds differ from the average individual investment.

 Prime brokerages do more than help hedge funds execute trades.
 The array of services offered by prime brokerages includes:

 How Prime Brokers Make Money

 Additionally, prime brokers can use the collateral from clients for their own investing purposes.
 This is known as rehypothecation.
 In many cases, the fund partners permit their collateral to be used this way in exchange for a reduction in fees.
-Rehypothecation comes with some risk to the investor, as it there is always the potential that the brokerage could lose the investment even though it was not theirs to begin with.
+Rehypothecation comes with some risk to the investor, as there is always the potential that the brokerage could lose the investment even though it never owned it in the first place.
 This practice was much more common prior to the collapse of the financial sector in 2008 and 2009.